helioshe4/Mocktail/README.md

 The motivation behind this project is to provide you with a beverage option outside of your usual coke or pepsi, according to what you have in your kitchen.
 **Note - For all recipes it is assumed that you have water and ice available.**

-You simple have to run `main.py` , select your ingredients and click on okay.
+You simply have to run `main.py` , select your ingredients and click on okay.